Lisa Law: Where is Woodstock Photographer Now?

 Who is Lisa Law?

-Lisa grew up in Burbank, California, and was raised along with two brothers.
+Lisa grew up in Burbank, California, and was raised with two brothers.
 She left the city in 1959 and moved to San Francisco, California, to live with an aunt.
-There, Lisa met Frank Werber, a talent manager, who hired her as his personal assistant and also gave her a professional camera.
+There, Lisa met Frank Werber, a talent manager, who hired her as his assistant and gave her a professional camera.
 In 1965, Lisa met Tom Law, her future husband.
 She lived with him and two others in a house called The Castle.

 The Castle was visited by several musicians, artists, and actors, giving Lisa ample subjects to click pictures of.
 There, she photographed Andy Warhol, Bob Dylan, and Barry McGuire, among others.
 She said in 1987, “I was so excited about what I was seeing that I wanted to remember it.
 I wanted to put on film what I saw. . . .
 The music and the demonstrations, civil rights, and anti-Vietnam, the back to the land movement and the festivals.
 I saved and cared for the negatives.”

 Lisa and Tom had four children and lived in Truchas, New Mexico, until their divorce in 1977.
 Her extensive documentation of the events from the 1960s led to a documentary and a book titled ‘Flashing on the Sixties.’
-Furthermore, Lisa has ensured her work helped specific causes; the people who are homeless in San Francisco, the struggles of the Navajo and Hopi nations, and the El Salvadorians’ resistance to military oppression.
+Furthermore, Lisa has ensured her work helped specific causes: the people who are homeless in San Francisco, the struggles of the Navajo and Hopi nations, and the El Salvadorians’ resistance to military oppression.

 Read More: Where Are Colin Speir and Lee Rosenblatt Now?